Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Experiments

 \subsubsection{Performance}

 The main results for ID semi-supervised learning are presented in Table \ref{tab:results}, which also includes the average accuracy across all settings (4 data splits of 3 datasets) for an overall understanding of the performance of each method.
-In summary, FixMatch appears to be the most successful semi-supervised method for ID data, as it outperforms other methods on 7 out of 12 settings and achieves the second-best result on other two settings.
-FixMatch achieves an average accuracy of 53.41\% across all settings, while the second-best method, MixMatch, achieves an average accuracy of 47.88\%.
-The second-best method is around 6\% behind FixMatch and only obtains the best results on one setting.
+In summary, FixMatch appears to be the most successful semi-supervised method for ID data, as it outperforms other methods on 7 out of 12 settings and achieves the second-best result on the other two settings.
+FixMatch achieves an average accuracy of 53.41\% across all settings, with a maximum standard deviation of 2.5\% on FER-13 with 10 labelled samples per class.
+The second-best method, MixMatch, achieves an average accuracy of 47.88\%, which is a considerable 5.53\% drop in performance compared to FixMatch.
 Therefore, we can conclude that FixMatch is the most robust semi-supervised method for FER with ID unlabelled data.